 A final word

 If you would like to find out more about ways to incorporate more exercise into your schedule.
 And also to find out more in-depth details about making dietary changes, please contact us.
 We hope this information is useful for you.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.